Which are the main types of grapefruits?

 Duncan grapefruit: With round to oval fruits, up to 12.5 cm in diameter.
 They have yellow skin, thick and very aromatic.
 Its pulp is very juicy and it has many seeds.
 The trees withstand cold fairly.
 It is grown in Florida (United States) and India.
 It was the most prized variety until Marsh appeared.
 It reaches maturity between the months of December to May.
-It has many seeds (50-70).
+It has many seeds (5070).

 Marsh grapefruit : It presents rounded fruits with very few seeds.
 It has much smoother and very aromatic skin.
 Its pulp is pale yellow with lots of juice.
 It is the world's most widely cultivated species with large plantations in Israel, Australia, India and South America.
 In can be collected on December but it is usually left on the tree until March when the acidity of the fruit is smaller.
-It has very few seeds (0-6).
+It has very few seeds (06).